appreciated/mvp-flow/README.md

 # MVP

-An approach to develop UIs using the [Model-View-Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) Pattern comfortable under Vaadin 14
+An approach to develop UIs using the [Model-View-Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) Pattern comfortable under Vaadin 14.
+Sure programming Vaadin with MVP was already possible before but, using the [Presenter](https://github.com/appreciated/mvp-flow/blob/master/src/main/java/com/github/appreciated/mvp/Presenter.java) class gives the user more a more predefined strucure to rely on.

 ## Development instructions